 - SG1 and Atlantis directors Martin Wood and Peter Deluise were rather fond of putting themselves (and occasionally each other) in their episodes.
 If you look closely, you will often see them discussing something technical in the background or pointing guns at the gate during an unscheduled activation.

-- The actor Frank Nelson literally made a career of this, playing essentially the same character (an antagonistic and smarmy shop-clerk) on numerous television and radio shows including The Jack Benny Show, The Flintstones, and Sanford and Son.
+- The actor Frank Nelson literally made a career of this, playing essentially the same character (an antagonistic and smarmy shop-clerk) on numerous television and radio shows including The Jack Benny Program, The Flintstones, and Sanford and Son.

 - In the early going of Sliders, whenever the group arrived on a new parallel world and ended up taking a taxi anywhere, the same bearded Russian guy was always the driver.